-As of this writing, there is only one medical probiotic available, Pendulum Glucose Control, which has demonstrated clinical efficacy for the dietary management of type 2 diabetes showing a reduction blood A1C levels, has diligent characterization of the bacterial strains present (which are believed to have a positive impact on microbiome diversity) and which has been demonstrated to be safe for use in humans.
+As of this writing, there is only one medical probiotic available, Pendulum Glucose Control, which has demonstrated clinical efficacy for the dietary management of type 2 diabetes for individuals taking metformin showing a reduction blood A1C levels, has diligent characterization of the bacterial strains present (which are believed to have a positive impact on microbiome diversity) and which has been demonstrated to be safe for use in humans.

 To see how Pendulum Glucose Control ranks against the above criteria, check out our science page.

 Are there probiotic foods for type 2 diabetes?

 Not all probiotics are supplements.
 Some foods naturally contain bacteria that may help your microbiome.

 Fermented foods are foods containing microorganisms (bacteria or yeast) and that have been changed by the actions of those microorganisms.

 In other words, the bacteria or yeast in these foods have eaten some of the nutrients in the food and, in turn, have produced their own molecules.